top of page

 Topical Agents and Antipersirants

-Antiperspirants are best for mild sweating.
-They can be used for underarms, hands, face and feet.
-The stronger antiperspirants are more likely to cause skin irritation in some people.
-The strongest antiperspirants contain aluminium chloride such as Dri Chlor and this should be tried before seeking professional help.
-If you have any doubts discuss this with your doctor.
+Antiperspirants are ideal for managing mild sweating and can be applied to the underarms, hands, face, feet.
+However, stronger antiperspirants may lead to skin irritation for some individuals.
+The most potent options, like Dri Chlor, contain aluminium chloride and should be considered before consulting a healthcare professional.
+If you have concerns, it's advisable to speak with your doctor.

 Oral Medications